-You have to be an expert of sorts to walk through the grocery store nowadays, let alone the intense scrutiny that browsing the web or listening to the news necessitates.
-Test your knowledge with this quick quiz.
+Nowadays, you have to be an expert of sorts to walk through the grocery store, let alone scrutinize the news and wellness tips on social media.
+Test your knowledge with this short quiz.

 Q: True or False: By law, a “green juice” or “green smoothie” must contain a green vegetable, such as chard, kale, or spinach.